Detail Page

 The second semester will open the eyes of students to see the rich relationship religion and science have with one another.
 Ranging from Teilhard’s view of our sacred and evolving universe, the Galileo affair, the Church and evolution, and how faith can benefit those in science related careers, students will consider how Christ extends to all aspects of existence and shines, most especially, in science.

-• World Religions/ Introduction to Christian Ethics - 173
+• World Religions/ Introduction to Christian Ethics Dual Enrollment - 173

 • World Religions/ Suffering, Evil and Death - 153